 Transfer your music

 If you've been buying digital music and downloading to your phone, it's often easy enough to download it again from the service you used before on your new device.
-However, if you transferred it to your device, you could sync it with Google Music, again meaning you can access it through your new handset.
+However, if you transferred it to your device, you could transfer it using the third party transfer tools mentioned above.